San Diego to Mexico

 In this guide, I will share my expertise with you, so you can avoid the common pitfalls and save time on the road, as both pedestrian and car lines can take hours!

-Whether you want to take a day trip from San Diego to Tijuana or want to head further south along Baja California after crossing the border, let’s take a look at how the cross of crossing the border between San Diego and Tijuana works.
+Whether you want to take a day trip from San Diego to Tijuana or want to head toward Baja California Sur after crossing the border, let’s take a look at how the cross of crossing the border between San Diego and Tijuana works.

 Where is Tijuana?